Typical X-ray Outburst Light Curves of Aql X-1: Abstract

 \section{Abstract}

-We show that a typical X-ray outburst light curve of Aql X-1 can be reproduced by accretion onto the neutron star in the frame of the disc instability model without invoking partial accretion or propeller effect.
-The knee and the subsequent sharp decay in the X-ray light curve can be generated naturally by taking into account the weak dependence of the disc aspect ratio, $h/r$, on the disc mass-flow rate, $\Mdotin$, in the X-ray irradiation flux calculation.
-This $\Mdotin$ dependence of $h/r$ only slightly modifies the irradiation temperature profile along the hot disc in comparison to that obtained with constant $h/r$.
-Nevertheless, this small difference has a significant cumulative effect on the hot disc radius leading to a much faster decrease in the size of the hot disc, and thereby to a sharper decay in the X-ray outburst light curve.
+We show that a typical X-ray outburst light curve of Aql X-1 can be reproduced by accretion onto the neutron star in the frame of the disk instability model without invoking partial accretion or propeller effect.
+The knee and the subsequent sharp decay in the X-ray light curve can be generated naturally by taking into account the weak dependence of the disk aspect ratio, $h/r$, on the disk mass-flow rate, $\Mdotin$, in the X-ray irradiation flux calculation.
+This $\Mdotin$ dependence of $h/r$ only slightly modifies the irradiation temperature profile along the hot disk in comparison to that obtained with constant $h/r$.
+Nevertheless, this small difference has a significant cumulative effect on the hot disk radius leading to a much faster decrease in the size of the hot disk, and thereby to a sharper decay in the X-ray outburst light curve.
 The same model also produces the long-term evolution of the source consistently with its observed outburst recurrence times and typical light curves of Aql X-1.
-Our results imply that the source accretes matter from the disc in the quiescent state as well.
-We also estimate that the dipole moment of the source $\mu \lesssim 2 \times 10^{26}$ G cm$^3$.
+Our results imply that the source accretes matter from the disk in the quiescent state as well.
+We also estimate that the dipole moment of the source $\mu \lesssim 4 \times 10^{26}$ G cm$^3~$($B \lesssim 4 \times 10^{8}$ G at the surface).